Veterinary Technician Online Programs

 Most states require passage of the VTNE prior to state registration as a vet tech.
 Scores from the VTNE are submitted directly to the student's state board for review and certification conferral.
 Some states also provide their own test before awarding licensure.
 Typically, a fee must be paid to the state board or association responsible for licensing vet techs.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for vet tech and technologists were anticipated to increase 30% between 2012 and 2022.
-Graduates from veterinary technician programs are not expected to meet the demand for the rising number of professionals leaving the field.
-Veterinary technologists have additional employment options in research facilities providing biomedical advances, diagnostic discoveries and improved safety measures for animal-related products and services (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for vet tech and technologists were anticipated to increase 19% between 2014 and 2024.
+Veterinary technologists have additional employment options in research facilities providing biomedical advances, diagnostic discoveries and improved safety measures for animal-related products and services.